bcgov/bcdg/docs/choosing-technology/how-to-select-technology.md

 ### Security

 Protect the data of the citizen of BC with the appropriate tooling to abstract away secrets and access credentials.

-[comment]: <> same as above - do we need a landing page?
-Is this only within Open Shift?
-I know there are more things NRM is using.
-Renovate comes to mind?
-Is this how we convert Derek to an ally?
-Sounds like Nick worked with him a lot on this.

 * [Vault](../docs/default/component/platform-developer-docs/docs/security-and-privacy-compliance/vault-getting-started-guide/)
 # [ZAP](https://www.zaproxy.org)